kubernetes/kubernetes/docs/persistent-volumes.md

 The volume is created by an administrator.
 It becomes a cluster resource available for consumption.

-### Claiming
+### Binding

 A persistent volume claim is created by a user requesting a specific amount of storage and with certain access modes.
-There is a process watching for new claims and it binds them to an available volume, if a match is available.
-It is possible for claims to go unmatched.
-For example, if an admin provisions the cluster with many 50Gi volumes but the user asks for 100Gi, a match will be unavailable.
+There is a process watching for new claims that binds them to an available volume if a match is available.
 The user will always get at least what they asked for, but the volume may be in excess of what was requested.

+Claims will remain unbound indefinitely if a matching volume does not exist.
+Claims will be bound as matching volumes become available.
+For example, a cluster provisioned with many 50Gi volumes would not match a PVC requesting 100Gi.
+The PVC can be bound when a 100Gi PV is added to the cluster.

 ### Using

 Pods use their claim as a volume.
-The cluster uses the claim to find the volume bound to it and mounts that volume for the user.
+The cluster uses the claim to find the bound volume bound and mounts that volume for the user.
 For those volumes that support multiple access modes, the user specifies which mode desired when using their claim as a volume in a pod.

 ### Releasing

 When a user is done with their volume, they can delete their claim which allows reclamation of the resource.
 The volume is considered "released" when the claim is deleted, but it is not yet available for another claim.
-The previous claimant's data remains on the volume and must be handled according to policy.
+The previous claimant's data remains on the volume which must be handled according to policy.

 ### Reclaiming

-A persistent volume's reclaim policy tells the cluster what to do with the volume after its released from its claim.
-Currently, volumes can be retained on release or recycled.
+A persistent volume's reclaim policy tells the cluster what to do with the volume after it's released.
+Currently, volumes can either be Retained or Recycled.
 Retention allows for manual reclamation of the resource.
 For those volume plugins that support it, recycling performs a basic scrub ("rm -rf /thevolume/*") on the volume and makes it available again for a new claim.

 ## Types of Persistent Volumes